Welcome to Grounding Touch Doula Services!

 • Yes!
 I have worked with dozens of women who both chose to be induced as well as needed to be.
 I am familiar with the timeline of inductions and can support you in that process.

 • Yes!
-I am happy to support you in any birthing location you desire.
-I have experience supporting home births, hospital births and birth center births.
+I love to support home births.
 Birthing at home can be a wonderful and magical experience, although I do require that you be working with a provider such as a midwife for your delivery.

-• In many hospitals in Colorado, doulas are allowed in the operating room (OR) for a cesarean (C-section) with regional anesthesia, in addition to one support person such as a spouse or partner.
+• In many hospitals in Colorado, doulas are allowed in the operating room (OR) for a cesarean (C-section), in addition to one support person such as a spouse or partner.
 During prenatal visits we will discuss this (even if you are not planning to have a cesarean).

-• Yes, absolutely!
-Some people think that if you have an epidural you do not need labor support but that is a myth!
-There is still a lot of things I can do as your doula to help your baby descend and help your mind and body prepare for delivery.
-Plus, pushing with an epidural is its own unique experience that often requires support.
+• Yes!
+Some people think that if you have an epidural you do not need labor support but that is usually not true.
+There is a lot of things I can do as your doula to help your baby descend into an optimal position and help your mind and body prepare for delivery.
+Plus, pushing with an epidural is its own unique experience that requires support.

-• I have experience and training in massage therapy, hypnobirthing, aromatherapy, hot and cold therapy, deep relaxation breathing techniques, spinning babies position changes, hydrotherapy, counter pressure and more.
+• I have experience and training in massage therapy, HypnoBirthing, Spinning Babies position changes, acupressure, aromatherapy, hot and cold therapy, deep relaxation breathing techniques, hydrotherapy, counter pressure and more.
 All of these can be utilized in your birthing space!

 • Yes!
 I have supported many women through successful VBACs.
 Using techniques to get baby into the optimal position, making sure labor is progressing and helping you relax your body, I can help you achieve a smooth vaginal delivery.